socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'has_internet_connection' => true,

-Is Nextcloud connected to the Internet or running in a closed network?
+Is cyfrSpaces connected to the Internet or running in a closed network?

 Defaults to ``true``